 Japan has been promoting "investment in people" through initiatives such as training programs and study abroad opportunities, while also fostering collaboration with diverse stakeholders and mobilizing new sources of funding.
 At the same time, Japan has worked to develop "quality infrastructure" that considers transparency, openness, economic efficiency in view of life-cycle cost, and debt sustainability.
-Japan has been promoting the development of "quality infrastructure" in line with the economic and development strategies of each developing country, by combining the development of infrastructure on structural aspects, contributing to quality growth in a particular country or region, with cooperation on non-structural aspects, such as institutional development, management and maintenance, and human resource development.
+Japan has been promoting the development of "quality infrastructure" in line with the economic and development strategies of each developing country, by combining the development of infrastructure on structural aspects, such as institutional development, management and maintenance, and human resource development.